odinuv/web/en/apv/articles/javascript/index.md

 when you work with JavaScript.

 ### Data types
 JavaScript is dynamically typed like PHP.
-We have basic types: strings, numbers, booleans and also arrays (only ordinal )and general objects.
+We have basic types: *strings*, *numbers*, *booleans* and also *arrays* (only ordinal) and general *objects*.
 Unlike in PHP, even basic types are objects, for example you can call methods on strings like this:

 {% highlight javascript %}